sarschu/CodeSwitching/README.md

   python run.py -f test_files/test_tag
   ```

+  The result of the run will be test\_tag.pos\_tagged in the directory test_files.
+It is in conll-Format and an be read in by ICARUS which enables easy search (as described in paper forthcoming).
+You can ignore the other files or use them for debugging.

 ## To retrain the system

   If you want to tag text that is not Middle English-Latin (by why would you want that, right?), you will have to retrain with a file that follows the formating in the test\_file folder (file: test_train).
 The file looks like this